ajorgensen89/api_5/README.md

 Voting can occur when a user is logged in and they will not be able to vote for their own blurbs.
 This helps to keep the voting, fair.<br>
 Votes are collected within a counting field and can be created, viewed and deleted.<br>

+Fix towards the end of the project if time contraints allow to be able to vote either on the main home and followed feed pages, also when visiting each individual post.<br>

 <img src="frontend/src/assets/images/readme-images-frontend/VoteCommentCount.png" width=20% height=20%><br>
 <br>